 Typically, a folate supplement (1 to 5mg daily) is recommended to treat folate deficiency.
 According to the Mayo Clinic, treatment of folate deficiency anemia includes diet modification and taking folate supplements.
 Once your body's level of folate increases to normal, you may be able to stop taking the supplements.
 But if the cause of your folate deficiency can't be corrected, you may need to take folate supplements indefinitely.

 As always, if you have concerns about if you are getting the right amount of folate in your diet, talk to your doctor.

-The Natalist Prenatal Multi contains 800 mcg of folate per serving.
+The Natalist Prenatal for her contains 800 mcg of folate per serving.
 The Natalist MTHF Folate contains 1 mg (1,000 mcg) per tablet.
 Both are made from high bioavailability methylfolate for maximum efficacy and potency.